 The NNSP is an 18-month journey, with each school developing a bespoke whole-school approach to embed a nurturing culture.
 It supports Quality First Teaching and Learning and promotes healthy outcomes for children and young people, focusing on social and emotional needs and development alongside academic learning.
 The programme enables schools to gain recognition for achieving a higher level of nurturing provision.
 At St Martin’s School, we are currently collecting evidence to enable us to receive this recognition.

-The project is being led by St Martin’s nurture team which includes Mrs Ames (SENCO), Miss White (FLO), Mrs Whyte (ELSA Practitioner and Forest School Leader) and Mrs Allen (ELSA Practitioner).
+The project is being led by St Martin’s nurture team which includes Mrs Ames (SENCO), Miss White (FLO) and Mrs Whyte (TA).

 What is Nurture?

 The concept of nurture highlights the importance of social environments and their influence on social emotional skills, wellbeing and behaviour.

 The nurturing approach offers a range of opportunities for children and young people to develop the social and emotional skills to do well at school and builds their resilience to help them cope with the trials and tribulations of life, for life.
 The programme focuses on recognising good practice and developing this further based on the Six Principles of Nurture.

 The 6 Principles of Nurture

 1. Children's learning is understood developmentally

 3. The importance of nurture for the development of wellbeing